-- General Fund-This fund is the operating fund of the District.
-It accounts for all financial resources except those required to be accounted for in another fund. - Special Revenue Fund This fund accounts for the receipt of monies from the sale of District land.
+• General Fund-This fund is the operating fund of the District.
+It accounts for all financial resources except those required to be accounted for in another fund.

+Fund Accounting (Continued)

+• Special Revenue Fund - This fund accounts for the receipt of monies from the sale of District land and other deposits as authorized by the Board .
 Withdrawals are limited to the direct expenses associated with the sale of land.
-Effective January 29, 2013, the Board of Directors directed that proceeds of water bank leases, which had previously been accounted for in the Special Revenue Fund, be accounted for in the General Fund.
+Additionally, as authorized by Board resolution, whereas the District staff initiated a long term capital improvement plan to address out-year requirements of the District amounting to tens of millions of dollars of projects and commitments that will require fuds in excess of those needed for annual operating, maintenance, and administrative expenses with the intent of establishing a Capital Reserve Fund to address future capital improvement needs.
+The Board of Directors directs the Chief Executive Officer, the Secretary Treasurer, and its General Counsel to determine the extent to which existing endowment funds may be converted into the Capital Reserve Fund and to advise the Board accordingly.
 Authority is board resolution.